Limits of Power

 - advice and consent: a requirement in the Constitution that limits presidential power to make treaties and appoint high-ranking government positions

-Interactive Parent / Student Homework: Students will ask a parent or relative to describe an important decision that he or she made in which others gave advice.
-Students should reflect on the advantages and disadvantages of asking for or receiving advice in this circumstance (see Attachment One).
+Ask a parent or relative to describe an important decision they made in which others gave advice.
+Reflect on the advantages and disadvantages of asking for or receiving advice in this circumstance (see Attachment One).

-Put the words advice and advise on the board.
-Ask the learners if there is any difference in the two words.
-After students have responded to the question, define the terms:
+Put the words advice and advise on the board and define the terms:

-The president has some powers that he may only execute with the “advise and consent” of the Senate.
+The president has some powers that he may only execute with the “advice and consent” of the Senate.

-Let the learners discuss whether or not they, as students, have a responsibility to work to improve the common good in their community (school).
+Let the learners discuss whether or not they have a responsibility to work to improve the common good in their community.

-In student journals, have students reflect on what they have learned by answering the question, “What are the advantages to a community (school) when decision making is shared (not made by one all-powerful leader)? ”
+In journals, have participants reflect on what they have learned by answering the question, “What are the advantages to a community when decision making is shared (not made by one all-powerful leader)? ”